denomite/TaskManagerAPI/README.md

 <br/>

-    The project includes simple unit tests for core functionality, located in the tests folder.
+    The project includes simple unit tests for core functionality, located in the main  folder.

     To run the tests, use: